AI with dataflows

 Applying a Binary Prediction model

-To apply a Binary Prediction model, you must specify the entity with the data to which you want to apply the predictions from the ML model.
+To apply a Binary Prediction model, you must specify the table with the data to which you want to apply the predictions from the ML model.
 Other parameters include the output column name prefix and the probability threshold for classifying the predicted outcome.

 PredictionScore is a percentage probability, which identifies the likelihood that the target outcome will be achieved.